 - Reduces your appetite and food cravings, and as a result, you end up eating fewer calories

 It is injected by the patient, with a small needle that slips under the skin into the fat tissue.
 It can be administered in the abdomen or thighs, or it can be injected into the arm by someone else.
 Most patients experience no or very minimal pain during the injection (the injection is very similar to insulin injections done by diabetic patients)

 What is the correct dose of this medication?

 The full dose is 2.0 mg, taken weekly.
 However, your provider will usually start you off with a smaller weekly dose and work up to the full dose or the largest dose that is best for you.

 Most side effects are gastrointestinal in nature and may be dose dependent.
-Some patients do not tolerate the maximum dose of 2.4 mg weekly and their meintenence dose is lower due to these side effects.
-The most common side effects that some patients experience are:
+Some patients do not tolerate the maximum dose well, and their maintenance dose is lower due to these side effects.
+The most common side effects that patients experience include:

 - Nausea and vomiting

 - Abdominal pain

 Do I still need to watch my diet and exercise when I take Ozempic?

 Yes.
 Ozempic should be considered as part of an overall weight loss and health plan, along with a diet rich in fruits and veggies and a regular program of physical activity.
 A healthy diet and exercise is always preferred for weight loss over medications or surgery, and medication does not replace eating a well-balanced diet and staying active.